data-bootcamp-v4/lessons/3_first_project/week3-project-brief.md

     - Introduction to your project.
     - Data you are using (and comments, main challenges, strengths & weaknesses, etc...)
     - Questions you want to answer (maybe divided by different topics).
 Each question should include a conclusion written in a markdown cell.
-    - Describe the methodology you are using, explaining the steps upi took for data cleaning, analysis, etc.
+    - Describe the methodology you are using, explaining the steps you took for data cleaning, analysis, etc.
     - Conclusions after your analysis.
     - Further questions.
     - Links to data sources and Trello.